FluffyBullet/first_template/README.md

 2. Mentor Marcel Mulders, conversations with what examples to look for, what may be helpful and objectives to be mindful of.
 3. Class mate - Anna Gabain, through long conversations covering some syntax logics and their meanings, whilst showing on my screen allowed me to develop my project.
 4. Class mate - Jamie King, presenting projects to each other and comparing notes to each other.
-5. Class mate - Fran Boyle, possitive attitude and showing another perspective to approach the coding methodology.
+5. Class mate - Fran Boyle, possitive attitude and showing another perspective to approach the coding methodology during this course.